aster-go/ticketmaster-event-scraper/README.md

    Sign up at [developer.ticketmaster.com](https://developer.ticketmaster.com/) and create an app to get your free API key.

 2. **Configure Input**
-   Set your API key, location, and category in the Apify Console or `INPUT.json`.
+   Set your API key, location, and category.

 3. **Run the Actor**
    Click "Run" in Apify Console or use `apify run` locally.